PsychoLlama/dotfiles/README.md

 nix-channel --update dotfiles
 ```

-Then include it in your `configuration.nix` as an import:
+Then include it in your `configuration.nix` as an import and set the options for your user account:

 ```nix
 {